 We’re human, you know?
 We want to have a good relationship.
 We like most of our clients a lot.
 We look forward to spending time with them. … Several clients gave me cards thanking me and it was so nice.
 I think that’s honestly the best thing you can do for your therapist.
 Most of us do what we do because we like making an impact on people’s lives, so getting that validation and feedback is worth millions of dollars to us just as far as how good it feels.

 Also, it’s up to your therapist to keep the boundaries.
 I wouldn’t worry a ton as a client about, ‘Is this appropriate or [are they] going to be able to accept that?’
 Let them worry about it and do what feels good for you.
 Your therapist will hold whatever healthy boundaries are necessary and do it in a loving way so you don’t feel rejected.

-Additional reporting by Sarah Schuster, The Mighty’s mental health editor.
+Additional reporting by Sarah Schuster, editorial director of The Mighty’s contributor network.